-We decide to dine together in the evening, and we spend a pleasant evening at one of the restaurants on the beach, to lock Tiger This is the very first time I've ever managed to drink a beer in Malaysia.
-Only non-Muslims get the licence to sell alcohol.
+We decide to have dinner together in the evening, and we spend a very pleasant evening at one of the restaurants of the beach, drinking Tiger This is the very first time I managed to drink a beer in Malaysia.
+Only non-Muslims get the license to sell alcohol.
 And it's not always easy to find the bar or restaurant that serves it.

 On this beach full of young Anglo-Saxon tourists who have come to party, there is beer everywhere, of course.
 A lot of Asian tourists as well: Malay, Singaporeans, Japanese, Chinese...